 - HSE: talking with your workers about preventing coronavirus.
 A guide aimed at all employers that explains how you can talk to your workers about preventing coronavirus (COVID-19) in your workplace.
 It gives guidance on reducing the risks from coronavirus, for example by putting in place social distancing measures, staggering shifts and providing additional handwashing facilities.

 - Supporting your staff, volunteers and beneficiaries and keeping safe during coronavirus.
 This guide from NCVO provides information on protecting and supporting the people working in your charity or voluntary organisation, and those who use your services during the coronavirus outbreak.
-The guide also includes a number of webinars including Easing of lockdown – practical considerations for managing and supporting staff.

 - Coronavirus/COVID-19: Guidance for Community Transport.
 The Community Transport Association (CTA) has developed detailed guidance on how to restart and sustain your community transport services as lockdown measures ease.